What we do

 High Nature Value Farming Awards

-The Tees-Swale: Naturally Connected Farming Awards aim to promote importance of High Nature Value (HNV) farming systems, showcasing and celebrating farmers and land managers who farm.
+The Tees-Swale: Naturally Connected Farming Awards aim to promote importance of High Nature Value (HNV) farming systems, showcasing and celebrating farmers and land managers who protect and maintain valuable upland habitats in this area.
 Through our main funder, The National Lottery Heritage Fund, we are offering a £500 award for the winner in each of the categories:

 1. High nature value farming best practice